-Professor John Robinson’s talents ranged from astrophysics to planetary geology – and even piloting a jet pack.
+Professor John Robinson’s talents ranged from astrophysics to planetary geology — and even piloting a jet pack.
 Often, though, the Robinson patriarch ended up a bit overshadowed by the wild Dr. Smith.
-But no one could deny the important leadership role Guy Williams’s character played in the overall Lost in Space cast.
+But no one could deny the important leadership role Guy Williams’ character played in the overall Lost in Space cast.

 Before donning a silver spacesuit, Guy Williams famously wore a mask and black cape, wielding a saber as the vigilante Zorro.
-This role earned Williams a ton of love from different demographics for different – and overlapping – reasons.
+This role earned Williams a ton of love from a variety demographics for different — and overlapping — reasons.
 But, remarkably, his career hit a bit of a rough patch when he joined the cast of Bonanza.
 Pernell Roberts left the show out of protest for his character’s treatment.
-But Bonanza relied on a setup with four Cartwright lead men, so they brought Williams on.
+But Bonanza relied on a setup with four Cartwright leading men, so they brought Williams on.
 Contracts and competition made his stay very short, however.